SOMHOLUK/NGINX-ec2-dns/README.md

 <br>

-### Step 18: When you stop and then start your EC2 instance again, or if it reboots for any reason (e.g., AWS maintenance or a crash), NGINX will automatically start running without you having to manually start it if you use the following command:
+### Step 18: When you stop and then start your EC2 instance again, or if it reboots for any reason (e.g., AWS maintenance or a crash), NGINX will automatically start running without you having to manually start it if you use the following command, like done in the screenshot below:

 ```
 sudo systemctl enable nginx